wazuh/wazuh-documentation/source/installation_guide/installing-manager/optional-configurations/elastic_ssl.rst

 Setting up SSL for Filebeat and Logstash
 ========================================

-In this section we're going to use SSL to make the connection through Logstash server verification by Filebeat client.
+By default, the communications between Wazuh server (Filebeat) and Elastic Stack server (Logstash) are not encrypted.
+It’s strongly recommended to configure Logstash to use SSL encryption.
+Please follow the next guide to setting up SSL for Filebeat and Logstash.
 This configuration applies only for distributed architectures.

 Get a SSL certificate
 ---------------------